rodneymanor/Gen-C-A/docs/DEVELOPMENT_GUIDE.md

 1. Add an item under the appropriate timeframe in `docs/ROADMAP.md`
 2. If significant, create a ticket/issue with scope and acceptance criteria
 3. Keep changes focused; update related docs after merging
+### Hemingway Editor Sidebar Styling

+- Source of truth: Prefer styling the editor sidebar in `src/components/ui/EditorSidebar.tsx`.
+- Avoid adding inline styles in `src/components/editor/hemingway-editor.tsx` for sidebar visuals (backgrounds, borders, tabs).
+Some legacy inline styles exist and should be migrated into `EditorSidebar` over time.
+- Design rules to follow:
+  - Sidebar background: pure white `#ffffff` (no gray fallbacks).
+  - Card-like elements in the sidebar: 12px radius (`var(--radius-large)`), flat borders.
+  - Tabs: no focus ring; only the underline indicates the active tab.
+  - Issue items and writing stat items: use a light transparent blue background (`rgba(11, 92, 255, 0.08)`) with darker blue text (`var(--color-primary-700)`).
+  - Header heights: target 68px for both the Hemingway editor header and the sidebar header (tracked in the roadmap).

+### Hemingway Editor Hover States

+- Source of truth: Centralize hover visuals inside the editor components, not the page.
+- Update locations:
+  - `src/components/writing-analysis/interactive-script.tsx:SectionContainer`
+  - `src/components/ui/ScriptComponentEditor.tsx:ComponentCard`
+- Behavior:
+  - Default/OK: Hover container is blue (background + border) with 12px corner radius.
+  - Escalations: Use yellow (warning), orange (high), red (critical) only when text complexity is high.
+Do not use green for “good”.
+- Implementation notes:
+  - Complexity is a lightweight heuristic (avg words per sentence and total words); tune thresholds in the components if needed.
+  - Do not modify `src/pages/HemingwayEditorPage.tsx` for hover visuals to avoid duplication.